sassoftware/sas-container-recipes/README.md

     --builder-port <integer>
         Port to listen on and serve entitlement and CA certificates from.
 Serving certificates is required to avoid leaving sensitive order data in the layers.

-        WARNING: Changing this between builds will cause your layer cache to be busted.
+        WARNING: Changing this between builds will invalidate your layer cache.
         default: 1976

+    --generate-manifests-only
+        Will only build manifests.
+They will be placed in the /builds/<deployment_type> directory.
+        default: false

     --version
         Print the SAS Container Recipes version and exit.